21

 Faiz Ahmad Faiz, Pakistani poet

 These words by the Pakistani poet Faiz Ahmed Faiz could not resonate more for me, even though I first read them 40 years after his death.
 The way the world feels today, any romantic kind of heartbreak I may have known in the past seems trivial given the much bigger heartbreaks that exist on a planetary scale.
 In my curatorial practice, I’ve been thinking a lot about heartbreak recently, and about the role art can play in healing a broken heart.
-My project Recipes for Broken Hearts will open the first edition of Uzbekistan’s Bukhara Biennial on 5 September 2025.
+My project Recipes for Broken Hearts will open the first edition of Uzbekistan’s Bukhara Biennial on 5 September 2025 – an event organised by the Uzbekistan Art and Culture Development Foundation.

 The first Bukhara Biennial in Uzbekistan